umwrit350sp17/team6/teamdocs/PROGRESS REPORT 3.md

 * Developed first full project draft
   * Marcianne was responsible for the Introduction to ClassScheduler folder.
   * Maia was responsible for the Using ClassScheduler to Make a Personal Schedule folder.
-  * Alix was responsible for the Final Product and Troubleshooting folder.
+  * Alix was responsible for the Final Product and Troubleshooting folder, as well as placing media content in all of the folders.

 #### **Unfinished Tasks:**